 A 25m section of the 1m wide, 1.6m high hand-dug tunnel under the airport runway.
 That acted as the city’s lifeline to the outside world during the 1992–95 siege, when Sarajevo was virtually surrounded by hostile Serb forces.
 Alongside the tunnel are a museum, a mine field garden and the house that hid the entrance to the tunnel.

-First things first, Bosnian people are big on meat, red meat.
+As always, one of my favourite things to do in Sarajevo was eat, however Bosnian people are big on meat, red meat.
 I plan on writing a post on eating as a vegetarian in Bosnia soon, as it is possible.
 But Bosnia has some really great dishes and amazing sweets called Baklava, they also have some of the greatest and strongest coffee that I have tried.
 The city is filled with coffee shops and adorable tucked away restaurants so ensure food becomes a part of your trip rather than a necessity.
 If you are unsure, why not try a food tour, to combine seeing the city while trying all the local food!